Easy Steps to Ohio LPCC Licensure

 Your experience must meet the requirements for the LPCC with 50% of your time spent in clinical counseling services, which include the diagnosis and treatment of mental and emotional disorders under a LPCC with the supervising counselor designation.
 If you have a doctorate in counseling, you may receive credit for up to one year of supervised practice in a doctoral internship with clinical focus.
 Your supervisor will submit the online LPCC Supervision Form to document your doctoral internship hours of supervised practice.

-Have each training supervisor complete the online LPCC Supervision Form to document your supervised hours.
+Have each training supervisor complete the online LPCC Supervision documentation to document your supervised hours.
 NOTE: You need to document at least two years and 3000 hours of post-LPC experience including at least 150 hours of training supervision with an LPCC-S. Each LPCC-S who provided training supervision must submit an online LPCC Supervision Form.

 Log into eLicense.Ohio.gov and click APPLY FOR A NEW LICENSE then select the Counselor Social Worker & MFT Board from the drop down menu.
 Choose Licensed Professional Clinical Counselor pick the application type: Examination or Reciprocity.
 (Reciprocity means two or more states have a written agreement that a licensee from another state can be licensed in Ohio under that agreement.
 Ohio has a reciprocity agreement only with Kentucky.
 In the eLicense.Ohio.gov system Reciprocity means applying for an Ohio license based on an active license from another state).